fieldrndservices/libssh2lv/README.md

 19. Enter `libssh2` for the _Project name:_.
 Click the _Next >_ button.
 A new page will appear.
 20. Click the _Next >_ button.
 Do not change any of the defaults.
 A new page will appear.
 21. Click the _Finish_ button.
 All dialogs will disappear and the `libssh2` project should appear in the _Project Explorer_ along with the `lv-libssh2-c` project.
+22. Click on the `libssh2` project in the _Project Explorer.
+23. Right-click on the `libssh2` project and select `Team->Switch To->Other`.
+A new dialog will appear.
+24. Expand the `Tags` item in the tree that appears in the dialog.
+25. Highlight the `libssh2-1.8.2` item and click the _Checkout_ button.
+An information dialog will appear.
+Click the _OK_ button.
+This ensures the correct version of the libssh2 dependency is used to build the lv-libssh2-c project.
-22. Click on the `lv-libssh2-c` project in the _Project Explorer.
+26. Click on the `lv-libssh2-c` project in the _Project Explorer.
-23. Click the _Build_ toolbar button (icon is a small hammer) to build the NI Linux RT x86_64-based shared object (so).
+27. Click the _Build_ toolbar button (icon is a small hammer) to build the NI Linux RT x86_64-based shared object (so).
-24. Click the drop-down menu next to the _Build_ toolbar button and select the `ARM` build configuration.
+28. Click the drop-down menu next to the _Build_ toolbar button and select the `ARM` build configuration.
 This will build the NI Linux RT ARM-based shared object (so).

-Note, steps 3-21 only need to be done once to setup the project.
+Note, steps 3-25 only need to be done once to setup the project.
 A `libssh2lv.so` will be located in the `x86_64` folder under the project's root folder inside the Eclipse workspace folder, and a similar `libssh2lv.so` for the ARM architecture will be located in the `ARM` folder under the project's root folder inside the Eclipse workspace folder.

 ## Tests